Fregattenkapitän (Crew 27)

 Kapitänleutnant Klaus Scholtz

-Klaus Scholtz began his naval career in 1927 and spent most of the time until the war began on torpedo boats (G-8, G-11 and Jaguar).
+Klaus Scholtz began his naval career in 1927 and spent most of his time before war began on torpedo boats (G-8, G-11 and Jaguar).

-His second patrol was very successful, as in April 1941 he sank the British armed merchant cruiser AMC Rajputana (16,644 tons) in the Straits of Denmark.
+His second patrol was very successful: in April 1941 he sank the British armed merchant cruiser AMC Rajputana (16,644 tons) in the Straits of Denmark.